cowboysdude/Under_Cabinet/README.md

 Great community and VERY helpful to new people!

 ## Example Home Assistant Automation for this:
-This turns on a light 1 minute after Sunset
+This says 1 minute after sunset use motion sensor to turn on Hall light [VERY basic]

 ```